Campfire Dutch Oven Bread (Camp Oven Bread Recipe)

 You have to love handwritten recipes.
 And this one, I can promise, was well used.
 It will make 20 to 30 servings.

-My dad and I make it for backyard parties of 30 to 40 people, and it’s a perfect size and I just had to include it.
+My dad and I make it for backyard parties of 30 to 40 people; it's the perfect size, and I just had to include it.

-In case the photo is difficult to read the ingredients and instructions, I’ve transcribed the original recipe, written in her own hand, for this Camp Bread.
+In case the photo is difficult to read, I've transcribed the original recipe, written in her own hand, for this Camp Bread.

 Dutch Oven Camp Bread Ingredients